With nine episodes down and three more to go on this incarnation of High Stakes Poker, Episode 9 brought us our last roster change of the season.

 It doesn't make much sense, he expects Negreanu to fold a made flush with all of the calling station tendencies he's shown in every season of High Stakes Poker?

+Not likely.
 Furthermore the point he made about Negreanu having to worry about Doyle's river call is moot.

 Chances are if Doyle could beat a ten high flush he would have either bet it in position on the turn or he would have raised with it on the river.
 He's just not going to play a bigger flush that passively.